isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     };

     class D2 : public Device {
-        // ... differnt data ...
+        // ... different data ...

         void write(span<const char> outbuf) override;
         void read(span<char> inbuf) override;
     };

-A user can now use `D1`s and `D2`s interrchangeably through the interface provided by `Device`.
+A user can now use `D1`s and `D2`s interchangeably through the interface provided by `Device`.
 Furthermore, we can update `D1` and `D2` in a ways that are not binarily compatible with older versions as long as all access goes through `Device`.

 ##### Enforcement